 - For a given application, select the appropriate memory footprint for your analysis.

-Note: If you wish to run a terminal session, look under the Accessories menu.
+Note: If you wish to run a terminal session, look under the MyTools menu.

 Once a specific configuration is selected for any of the programming or analysis packages, the wrapper script sends a command to the LSF scheduler to run this program as an interactive job on the compute cluster, which one might notice as a slight delay while the scheduler determines which back-end compute node will run the program for you.
 Once the job is scheduled and runs, the program will appear as if it is running on your NX session's desktop.